TkTech/smartie/README.md

 ## FAQ

-### This library isn't returning any of my drives!?
+### This library isn't returning any of my drives?

 The APIs this library uses to communicate with devices typically require root (on Linux) or administrator (on Windows) access to work.